 Assessment Resources for CC Instructors

-The resources included here are to assist you with the schedule, form, other resources, and in submitting artifacts for the assessment of student learning outcomes.
+The resources included here are to provide context and understanding for the better practice of assessment at Casper College and assist you in submitting artifacts for the assessment of student learning outcomes.

 Course Evaluation Schedule